AdobeDocs/workfront-learn.en/help/manage-work/issues-requests/report-on-issues.md

 ---
 # Report on issues

+Learn how to centralize issues by creating a report.

 ## Centralize issues by creating a report

 Many traffic and project managers create a [!UICONTROL Workfront] custom report to centralize all incoming issues.
 This makes it easy to track what's new and needs attention.